 A man with brown skin, black hair, and dark brown eyes stands against a white wall.
-His black hair neatly pushed to the left side and he has a short beard.
+His black hair is neatly pushed to the left side and he has a short beard.
 He is looking down the lens of the camera smiling.

 Photograph by Alex Kwong.